Abisheke-rgb/QGC_image_pickup/README.md

      ```
    - Then, in the `Map` class, create instances of the `ImageThumbnail` class for each image and expose them to QML for rendering on the map.

 I hope these code snippets give you a starting point for implementing the desired functionality.
-Remember to adapt them to fit your specific requirements and integrate them into the existing QGroundControl codebase.
+Remember to adapt them to fit your specific requirements and integrate them into the existing AirosMissionControl codebase.

 In the project, the class responsible for rendering the map is located in the `src/QmlControls/Map` directory.
 The main class responsible for map rendering is `MapContainer.qml`.
 This QML file defines the visual representation of the map and handles interactions with the map view.